tingyix/Recipes-and-Ratings/README.md

 This finding suggests that a **balance in recipe complexity**—whether in terms of ingredients or preparation time—might appeal more to users, with both simple and highly intricate recipes receiving higher ratings.
 Moderate complexity may strike the right chord for a broader audience.

+### Imputation

+We observed that some recipes had unrealistically low cooking times (e.g., 0 or 1 minute).
+These values were likely due to missing or incorrect data entries.
+To address this, we replaced these values with `NaN` and imputed them using the **median cooking time**, a robust measure less affected by outliers.

+The histograms below compare the distribution of cooking times before and after imputation.
+While the graphs appear quite similar, the post-imputation distribution is smoother and more realistic, helping avoid the skew caused by implausibly low values.
+This similarity in the graphs indicates that the imputation process did not significantly alter the overall distribution, but instead helped correct the unrealistic values, preserving the integrity of the data.

+**Before Imputation:**

+<iframe
+ src="assets/Before_Imputation.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+**After Imputation:**

+<iframe
+ src="assets/After_Imputation.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

 ## Framing a Prediction Problem

 We formulated a **regression problem** to **predict the average rating** a recipe will receive, using only information available at the time the recipe is submitted.
 This ensures that our prediction process reflects a realistic scenario—no future interactions or reviews are used in training the model.